Discover Log Shipping: 10 Best Practices

 Q: What is Log Shipping in SQL Server?

-Ans: Log Shipping is a disaster recovery function that automatically saves, copies, and restores transaction logs.
+Ans: It is a DR feature that automatically saves, copies, and recovers transaction logs.

 Q: Which SQL Server editions enable log shipping?